tower/tower/README.md

 The default interpolator is mustache.
 You can swap that out with any template engine you want.

+Should use https://github.com/olado/doT, which seems to be the fastest: http://jsperf.com/dom-vs-innerhtml-based-templating/253.

 ``` coffeescript
 en:
   hello: "world"